Estimated reading time: 7 minutes

 The free limit is 50GB (transfer out) and 2,000,000 HTTP/HTTPS requests per month up to the first year.

-Their CDN network is also impressive because they have over 110 points of presence that run in 24 different countries.
+Their CDN network is also impressive because they have over 110 points of presence in 24 different countries.
 In other words, faster load times for your visitors despite location!
 So while serving different types of content, whether dynamic or static, you also have control over how long the cache lasts!
 Shorter times are better for more dynamic content (content that changes per viewer).

 Here’s a link to Amazon CloudFront Setup Guide!